 Table 11.
-Recommendations to Improve District 3's Infrastructure Policies Incorporate freight considerations into existing MnDOT funding programs or determine the potential freight benefits or impacts of specific CHIP, STIP, TIP, and county projects.
+Recommendations to Improve District 3's Infrastructure Incorporate freight considerations into existing MnDOT funding programs or determine the potential freight benefits or impacts of specific CHIP, STIP, TIP, and county projects.
 Including these considerations may help the District address freight needs and issues without the assistance of a dedicated freight funding program.
-Focus on maintaining the good condition of existing assets, rather than expanding capacity of the system (primarily roads).
+Policies Focus on maintaining the good condition of existing assets, rather than expanding capacity of the system (primarily roads).
 This policy reflects the fact that funding shortfalls are expected in the future, and maintenance costs may be better controlled if new infrastructure is limited.
 Continue using feedback from the Manufacturers' Perspectives Study to understand business needs in the District and ensure that these are addressed through planning, programming, and maintenance programs.
-Develop a freight infrastructure program in District 3 that includes: Programs Addressing needs shown in Figure 16/17.
+Programs Develop a freight infrastructure program in District 3 that includes: Addressing needs shown in Figure 17/18.
 Improvements to bridge condition and vertical clearances on routes with heavy freight traffic.
-Partnerships Support deployment of broadband infrastructure throughout the District to support rural communities and virtual commuters in a post-pandemic economy.
+Oversize and overweight enforcement including weigh in motion and pull off areas Partnerships Support deployment of broadband infrastructure throughout the District to support rural communities and virtual commuters in a post-pandemic economy.
 Offer assistance to county and local governments with long-range planning.
 Many freight issues occur off of MnDOT's trunk highway network, so collaboration with local, township, and county governments may be necessary to solve first- and last-mile freight movement needs and issues.
 Coordinate with State Patrol on enforcement of size and weigh regulations within the District.
 Encourage state and federal funding for stable and future oriented freight and transportation funding.